2ec0b4/DevBox/README.md

 # Mac OS X Dev Box

-Mac OS X Dev Box with dynamic virtual hosts
+Mac OS X Dev Box with dynamic virtual hosts: create a new folder in your vagrant webroot and have it directly accessible on a local.dev subdomain through a local dns lookup

 ## Box content